 Hackers can also create new pages and take over your site.
 The primary purpose of this activity is to manipulate search engines.

-If hackers have access to your customer database, they can start sending emails to promote their products.
-The email will be sent from your legal email address that fools the customer.
+Hackers with access to your customer database can start sending emails to promote their products.
+The email will be sent from your legal address, which fools the customer.
 Upon opening it, they will be exposed to the hackers’ tricks.
 When users flag these emails as spam, the mail server will mark them spam.

 Making your business’s search ranking better requires much time and hard work.
 Enhance your SEO security by understanding how and why these attacks take place.
 Follow the abovementioned points to avoid these attacks and keep your business thriving and free from bots and spam.